Skycatch makes it easy to localize your data into your local coordinate system.

 A coordinate system is a reference system that uses numbers (coordinates) to define locations on a surface.

-This is usually more precise than using a global coordinate system which bases its origin on the center of the earth.
+This is usually more precise than using a global coordinate system that bases its origin on the center of the earth.

 Why Use a Local Coordinate System?